mnorin/ba.sh/README.md

 }
 ```

-Even better option is to store property name variables inside the data abstraction layer like this:
+Even better option when using non-associative arrays (meaning bash 3 or just an array in bash 4+) is to store property name variables inside the data abstraction layer like this:
 ```bash
 obj_properties=()  # Indexed array